PedroAraujooj/CS50Web/finalProject/README.md

 all project was made in Django(python) for the back-end, and HTML5/CSS3/JS without any framework, only the CSS bootstrap, for front-end and SQLite for manage the database.

 ## SUMMARY
-My program helps religious entities communicate with their followers;
+My program helps religious entities communicate with their members;
 and helps people find the cells of their religions in the regions chosen by them.

 For normal users, the home screen will be a form with the religion and a select list with the cities in the state of 'Rio de Janeiro' and their subregions, if any.